chelauk/italian_learning/docs/the_basics.md

    - y ( ipsilon/ee greca )

 # 2  Numbers.
-This should be easy and maybe it is just me but after ten I always forget 🃏 when to switch from 'ten after' eg: undici to 'ten before' eg :dicianove
+This should be easy and maybe it is just me but after ten I always forget 🃏 when to switch from 'ten after' eg: undici to 'ten before' eg: diciannove

   - undici